How to Submit

 4. Body of article (5,000 words max)

 Your main manuscript file should include only the last two items in the list.
-The first three will be collected by the Editorial Manager system elsewhere in the submission process, and we will request bios for accepted manuscripts later in the editing process.
+The other items will be collected by the Editorial Manager system elsewhere in the submission process; we will request bios for accepted manuscripts later in the editing process.
 Submissions that include author-identifying information—including names, bios, and contact information—in the main manuscript file or in the file name will be returned for anonymization.

 All submissions must conform to the following technical requirements: